 A borderless multi-currency account with TransferWise might be the answer - ‘just what the doctor ordered’, even.
 You can easily keep your money in pounds, even without having a local account in the UK, and you can withdraw your funds at any time not just in pounds, but also in US dollars or euros.
 You get full local account details, so you can send and receive money at a stroke without having to use your foreign account.
-Consumer debit cards are on their way, too, coming in early 2018.
+You can also get the TransferWise multi-currency debit card, which you can use to pay for goods and services all over the world.
 It can save you a lot in transfer fees and bad exchange rates, and make the start of your trip a lot easier.

 You can’t get far in London without seeing a sea of cars, but that doesn’t mean that you should own one yourself.
 While elsewhere in the UK a car is all but essential, in London the public transport system is good enough - and the roads are congested enough - that you should seriously consider going carless.
 With fuel prices sky high, insurance premiums particularly big in London and parking spots rarer than a fat-free pork pie, you’ll save a ton.